Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

-This conic is real if and only if $x_0$ and $y_0$ are real.
+The points $p(k)$ run over the complex conic $ x^2+y^2 =x_0x + y_0x$.
+This conic is real if and only if~$x_0$ and $y_0$ are real.
 It is smooth if and only if $p_0\ne (0,0)$.
-We got the first web of the list, Type 1.
+We got the first web of the list, Type~1.
 This conic is the circle, passing through the origin $O=(0,0)$ and $p_0$ and having its center at the midpoint of the segment $Op_0$.
 (We obtained a theorem of scholar geometry.)
-Using $R_z$ we normalize $p_0$ to $y_0=0,x_0>0$.
+Using~$R_z$, we normalize $p_0$ to $y_0=0$, $x_0>0$.